 5. The convenience on offer

-A digitized organization tool offers a lot of convenience.
-Just think about all those times when you were using a pen and paper, and found yourself having to re-write your lists and plans because information changed.
+A digitized organization tool offers a lot of conveniences.
+Just think about all those times when you were using a pen and paper and found yourself having to re-write your lists and plans because information changed.
 By managing tasks online, updating or changing details is much simpler.
 You just edit what needs to be changed, and then the automation does the updating for you.

 6. It makes you a little greener

 Imagine all the paper that you would have otherwise had to use if you weren’t using task management software.
 Doing things digitally not only offers you convenience and accessibility, but it also means that you don’t have to use large quantities of paper that will probably go missing afterwards.